pnkraemer/probdiffeq/docs/quickstart/easy_example.md

 Other software packages that implement probabilistic IVP solvers do a lot of this work implicitly; probdiffeq enforces that the user makes these decisions, not only because it simplifies the solver implementations quite a lot, but it also shows how easily we can build a custom solver for our favourite problem (consult the other tutorials for examples).

-From here on, the rest is standard ODE-solver machinery.
+From here on, the rest is standard ODE-solver machinery:

 ```python
 dt0 = timestep.propose(lambda y: vf(y, t=t0), (u0,))  # or use e.g. dt0=0.1